Blackhawks notebook: Arvid Soderblom shines in preseason win over Red Wings

 Soderblom, the Hawks’ top prospect goalie, worked on his lateral quickness over the summer and showed it off while saving 31 of 33 shots Wednesday.

-Arvid Soderblom is listed at 6-3, 190 pounds, and plays even bigger, so filling the goal is never going to be a problem.
+Arvid Soderblom is listed at 6-3, 190 pounds and plays even bigger, so filling the goal is never going to be a problem.

 But one area in which the 23-year-old Swedish goaltending prospect determined he could improve is his lateral movement, since his natural size and reflexes can’t help him as much with that.
 He spent his summer working on it.